kemin711/bwa-mem2/README.md

+## update by Kemin

+Remove ext dependency.
+Now you make safeclib and safestringlib independently.
+This will look for it.

 ## Important Information

 ***Index structure has changed since commit 6743183.
 Rebuild the Index if you are using a later commit.***